Plantar Fasciitis Diagnosis & Treatment

 Nonsurgical Treatment

-More than 90% of patients with plantar fasciitis will improve within 10 months of starting simple treatment methods.
+Over 90% of patients improve within 10 months of starting simple treatments.
+These include:

-Ice.
-Rolling your foot over a cold water bottle or ice for 20 minutes is effective.
-This can be done 3 to 4 times a day.
+- Ice: Roll your foot over a cold water bottle or apply ice for 20 minutes, 3–4 times daily.

 Surgical Treatment

-Surgery is considered only after 12 months of aggressive nonsurgical treatment.
+Surgery is considered only after 12 months of nonsurgical treatment.
+Options include: